Finding Planted Cliques in Sublinear Time: Acknowledgments

-In Section~\ref{sec:non-adaptive-lb} we show a connection for a restricted family of algorithms \footnote{The algorithms for planted clique recovery we discuss in Section~\ref{sec:algorithms} are technically not in this class, but detection versions of these algorithms \textit{are}.
-We elaborate more on this in later sections.}.
-We show that assuming the \PCC, no \textit{non-adaptive} \footnote{Definition~\ref{def:nonadaptive-alg}} \textit{rectangular} \footnote{Definition~\ref{def:rect-alg}} algorithm can detect the existence of a planted clique of size $k = \widetilde{\Omega}(\sqrt{n})$ in time $O\left(n^{3-\delta}/k^3 \right)$ for any constant $\delta > 0$.
+We show that assuming the \PCC, no \textit{non-adaptive}\footnote{Definition~\ref{def:nonadaptive-alg}} \textit{rectangular}\footnote{Definition~\ref{def:rect-alg}} algorithm can detect the existence of a planted clique of size $k = \widetilde{\Omega}(\sqrt{n})$ in time $O\left(n^{3-\delta}/k^3 \right)$ for any constant $\delta > 0$.
 We have thus transformed a computational hardness assumption that distinguishes between polynomial and superpolynomial time algorithms into a result that distinguishes between more fine-grained (in fact sublinear) running times.

-In (worst case) Fine-Grained Complexity it is a big open question to prove any polynomial lower bounds under assumptions about polynomial vs super-polynomial time, and it is even known to be impossible with fine-grained reductions in certain settings~\cite{abboud2018tighter}.
-We show that it is in fact possible to prove such fine-grained lower bounds in the \emph{sublinear} (average case) regime and under some assumptions on the algorithms.
+A careful look at the reduction used to prove this raises the possibility of a sublinear query complexity version of a statistical-computational gap.
+Using computationally inefficient algorithms, planted cliques can be detected with just $\widetilde{O}(\frac{n^2}{k^2})$ \cite{racz2019finding} queries to the adjacency matrix.
+However, our result suggests that efficient polynomial time algorithms require, at the very least, $\widetilde{\Omega}(\frac{n^3}{k^3})$ queries to the adjacency matrix.
+While we can only prove this for the restricted class of non-adaptive rectangular algorithms, it is plausible that such a result holds for much broader classes of algorithms.
+This sort of gap is in contrast to the more common notion of statistical-computational gap in terms of the size of the planted clique.

-In the other direction, in Section~\ref{sec:easy-to-hard-lb} we show that for planted cliques of size $k = \Theta( \log n \sqrt{n})$, any detection runtime lower bound of the form $\omega(n)$ gives a non-trivial $\omega(n^2)$ runtime lower bound for detecting planted cliques of size $k = 3 \log n$ (i.e. near the information theoretic threshold below which detection is information theoretically impossible).
+In the other direction, we show that for planted cliques of size $k = \Theta( \log n \sqrt{n})$, any detection runtime lower bound of the form $\omega(n)$ gives a non-trivial $\omega(n^2)$ runtime lower bound for detecting planted cliques of size $k = 3 \log n$ (i.e. near the information theoretic threshold below which detection is information theoretically impossible).
 While this is nowhere near as spectacular as claiming that no polynomial time algorithms can exist, it \textit{is} a conditional super-linear lower bound.

-We hope that these results are just first steps in showing that the non-existence of fast sublinear time algorithms for detecting large cliques is related to the hardness of detecting small cliques.
+As discussed, our results have several caveats and restrictions.
+We hope that these are just the first steps in showing that the non-existence of fast sublinear time algorithms for detecting large cliques is related to the hardness of detecting small cliques.